Skip to main content

 Leopard 2

-Leopard 2 to Leopard 2A4 have vertically-faced turret armor.
+Leopard 2 to Leopard 2A4 have vertically-faced turret armour

-Leopard 2A5 known as the ‘improved’ batch have arrowhead shaped turret, and armor tailored to a given threat scenario.
+Leopard 2A5 known as the ‘improved’ batch have arrowhead shaped turret, and armour tailored to a given threat scenario.

 Leopard 2: the baseline Leopard – the first series manufactured version.